genezhang/crypt/README.md

 * The secret byte slice is decoded not using JSON decoder but using no-copy scan for JSON path to return values using `buger/jsonparser`.
 * A returned value is in a `LockedBuffer` that can be sealed into an `Enclave`.
-* Added `secretcache`, a map used to keep the secrets in a local cache.
+* Added `SecretCache`, a map used to keep the secrets in a local cache.

 TODO: more functions on `GuardedSecret`.